DHRUVvkdv/RAG-Chatbot-Backend/README.md

       --- create UI for uploading PDFs, showcase this in the Poster -- Feedback from user......

+      - July 12, Friday:
+        -- will check later but this is it i believe: results = index.query( vector=query_embedding, top_k=top_k, include_metadata=True
+        ), when top_k (my provided value) is less than the available related approximate neighbours

 - Research part:

   - User Analytics: